macanderson/www-macanderson-com/CUSTOM_COMPONENT_TOOLS.md

   - Remove or disable the server tool and its mention in AVAILABLE TOOLS.
   - Remove the client mapping branch.
   - Deactivate the registry entry (`isActive: false`).

----

-By following the above steps, you can reliably render custom UI components driven by tool calls, pass in LLM narrative text, and manage intents through the registry.
-This keeps the UX consistent: brief assistant guidance text followed by an interactive component that users can explore.